Courses and Concentration Information

 - Honors Senior Thesis: A senior thesis is recommended for all Mathematics Concentrators and required for a high Honors degree.

-- AB-AM Degree Program: The Department offers the AB-AM degree, which allows students who are primary mathematics concentrators to obtain a Masters degree (AM) in Mathematics—in addition to their Bachelors degree (AB)—during their four years at Harvard.
+- AB-AM Degree Program with advanced standing and the AB-AM Degree Program without advanced standing: The Department offers the AB-AM degree, which allows students who are primary mathematics concentrators to obtain a Masters degree (AM) in Mathematics—in addition to their Bachelors degree (AB)—during their four years at Harvard.

 - Graduate Schools and Fellowships in Mathematics: Information and advice for those going on to advanced degrees in Mathematics.